wagtail/wagtail/docs/building_your_site/djangodevelopers.rst

 .. code-block:: python

-    class BlogPage(Page):
+    class EventPage(Page):
-        ...
+        # ...
-        def blog_index(self):
+        def event_index(self):
-            # Find blog index in ancestors
+            # Find closest ancestor which is an event index
-            for ancestor in reversed(self.get_ancestors()):
-                if isinstance(ancestor.specific, BlogIndexPage):
-                    return ancestor

-            # No ancestors are blog indexes, just return first blog index in database
-            return BlogIndexPage.objects.first()
+            return self.get_ancestors().type(EventIndexPage).last()

-Since Wagtail doesn't limit what Page-derived classes can be assigned as parents and children, the reverse tree traversal needs to accommodate cases which might not be expected, such as the lack of a "logical" parent to a leaf.
+If defined, ``subpage_types`` will also limit the parent models allowed to contain a leaf.
+If not, Wagtail will allow any combination of parents and leafs to be associated in the Wagtail tree.
+Like with index pages, it's a good idea to make sure that the index is actually of the expected model to contain the leaf.

 Other Relationships
 ```````````````````
 Your ``Page``-derived models might have other interrelationships which extend the basic Wagtail tree or depart from it entirely.
 You could provide functions to navigate between siblings, such as a "Next Post" link on a blog page (``post->post->post``).
 It might make sense for subtrees to interrelate, such as in a discussion forum (``forum->post->replies``) Skipping across the hierarchy might make sense, too, as all objects of a certain model class might interrelate regardless of their ancestors (``events = EventPage.objects.all``).
-Since there's no restriction on the combination of model classes that can be used at any point in the tree, and it's largely up to the models to define their interrelations, the possibilities are really endless.
+It's largely up to the models to define their interrelations, the possibilities are really endless.

 Anatomy of a Wagtail Request